Outplacement FAQ

 Frequently Asked Questions about Outplacement

-If your company is reorganizing or going through a RIF, it is important to understand what outplacement is, how it works, and what the benefits are not only for your organization but for outgoing employees.
+If your company is reorganizing or going through a reduction in force (RIF), it is important to understand what outplacement is, how it works, and how outplacement benefits not only your organization but also outgoing employees.
 A successful outplacement experience begins with understanding these basics and making sound decisions when choosing an outplacement provider.

 Read our most outplacement services frequently asked questions and their answers.